swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-tables-of-data.md

 | `supersonic` | Moves faster than the speed of sound |
 ```

 The content of a table cell supports the same style attributes as other text and supports links to other content, including symbols.
+If a table cell's content includes a pipe (`|`) you need to escape the pipe character by preceding it with a backslash
+(`\`).
 For more information about styling text, see [Format Text in Bold, Italics, and Code Voice](doc:formatting-your-documentation-content#Format-Text-in-Bold,-Italics,-and-Code-Voice).

 > Note: A table cell can only contain a single line of formatted content.
 Lists, asides, code blocks, headings, and directives are not supported inside a table cell.